 Aveed is for intramuscular use only.
 Dosage titration is not necessary.

-Inject Aveed deeply into the gluteal muscle following the usual precautions for intramuscular administration; care must be taken to avoid intravascular injection [see Administration Instructions below].
+Inject Aveed deeply into the gluteal muscle following the usual precautions for intramuscular administration; care must be taken to avoid intravascular injection [see Administration Instructions].
 Intravascular injection of Aveed may lead to pulmonary oil microembolism [see WARNINGS AND PRECAUTIONS].

 The recommended dose of Aveed is 3 mL (750 mg) injected intramuscularly, followed by 3 mL (750 mg) injected after 4 weeks, then 3 mL (750 mg) injected every 10 weeks thereafter.